A page about canine tick infections describing cause, clinical signs, diagnosis and control.

 Shifting lameness with palpable effusion in the affected joints

 Fever, headache, fatigue, and a characteristic skin rash called erythema migrans or “Bull’s eye rash” around the tick bite.
 If left untreated, infection can spread to joints, the heart, and the nervous system.
 Lyme disease is diagnosed based on symptoms, physical findings (e.g., rash, though this may be absent in many cases), and the possibility of exposure to infected ticks.
 Laboratory testing is helpful if used correctly and performed with validated methods.
 Most cases of Lyme disease can be treated successfully with a few weeks of antibiotics.
 Steps to prevent Lyme disease include using insect repellent, removing ticks promptly, applying pesticides, and reducing tick habitat.
 Further information on Lyme Disease may be found be clicking on the information sheets from the HSE or HPSC respectively.
 Important to note is the advice on control which includes the importance of control of ticks on pets as part of any preventive strategy.

-The characteristic signs of irritation, presence of a tick or many of them listed under Clinical Signs lead to a diagnosis.
-Adult ticks can sometimes be easy to spot, particularly in short and light-colored fur.
+sometimes be easy to spot, particularly in short and light-colored fur.
 They are more difficult to find in dark-haired pets.
 Also, pets may groom the ticks out before you have a chance to see them, so your pet may have recently had ticks, but you may not always see them.
 Try parting the coat on ventral (lower or downward facing) parts of the body using your hands or a comb and look for characteristic ticks.
 Hard ticks possess the following characteristics that differ from the soft group:

 - Presence of a shield like structure on the dorsum (known as a scutum)

 - The mouthparts are extended anteriorly and so are visible from above while the capitulum of the soft tick is ventrally facing